Skip to main content

 At the end of the tax year

-The tax year ends on 31 March each year.
-IR will send you an income tax assessment or a reminder to file an individual tax return (IR3) depending on your circumstances.
+The tax year ends on each year.
+Inland Revenue will send you an income tax assessment or a reminder to file an individual tax return (IR3) depending on your circumstances.

 You’ll need to confirm: